LorenzoPisante/CausalTimeSeriesML/README.md

 - **Preservation of Causal Dynamics**: This project demonstrates that preserving the causal structure in time series data enhances the generalization capabilities of machine learning models.
 - **Experimental Evaluation**: Extensive experiments were conducted on synthetic and real-world datasets from the UCR Time Series Classification Archive, including noise introduction, few-shot learning, and transfer learning scenarios.
 - **Neurochaos Learning**: The study highlights the superior performance of Neurochaos Learning in maintaining causal relationships and achieving better generalization on synthetic datasets.

+## Experiments and Evaluation

+### Synthetic Data Experiments

+#### 1. **Noise Introduction**
+To evaluate the robustness of the models, Gaussian noise was added to the synthetic datasets.
+The impact of noise on classification accuracy was analyzed to determine the models' ability to maintain performance under perturbations.

+#### 2. **Few-Shot Learning**
+Few-shot learning experiments were conducted to test the models' generalization capabilities with limited training data.
+The goal was to assess how well the models could learn from a small number of examples and still generalize effectively to unseen data.

+#### 3. **Transfer Learning**
+Transfer learning was explored by training the models on one synthetic dataset and then evaluating their performance on a different but related dataset.
+This experiment tested the adaptability of the models to new domains with similar characteristics.

+### Benchmark Evaluation on UCR Datasets

+The final evaluation involved a comprehensive benchmark on real-world datasets from the **UCR Time Series Classification Archive**.
+This archive includes a diverse set of time series datasets across various domains, providing a robust test bed for time series classification algorithms.

+#### **Experimental Setup**
+- **Datasets**: A selection of datasets from the UCR archive was chosen to represent different types of time series, including those with varying lengths, class distributions, and levels of difficulty.
+- **Training and Testing**: Each dataset was divided into predefined training and testing sets, as provided by the UCR archive.
+The models were trained on the training sets and evaluated on the test sets.
+- **Metrics**: Classification accuracy was used as the primary metric for evaluation, along with an analysis of the preservation of causal dynamics using the Kernel Granger Causality method.

+#### **Results**
+- **Accuracy**: The models were compared based on their classification accuracy across different UCR datasets.
+Neurochaos Learning consistently showed strong performance, particularly on datasets where preserving causal dynamics is crucial.
+- **Causality Preservation**: The preservation of causal relationships was analyzed by comparing the causal structures in the original time series data with those in the predictions made by the models.
+Neurochaos Learning was found to be superior in maintaining these relationships.

 ## Methods and Tools